Best practices for Reservation API implementation¶

 known, it is more reliable to provide them to the API instead of last_changed.

-Typically, a connectivity provider should download and store reservation data, and then present it to the user.
+Typically, you should download and store reservation data, and then present it to the user.
 It is not necessary to refresh reservations with extra queries.
-Please report any doubts or concerns to email@example.com.
+Please report any doubts or concerns to firstname.lastname@example.org.

 Always include a Hotel ID when querying a reservation ID¶